joelhawksley/identity/components/slides.md

 ^ First, let's move our template into a method called template.

-^ And in our render method, we'll run our template through ActionView's ERB template handler, then call #src on the result.
-Evaluating the output of #src here effectively mirrors how traditional Rails templates are compiled and then executed.
+^ S And in our html method, we'll run our template through ActionView's ERB template handler,

+^ S then call #src on the result.

+^ S This effectively mirrors how regular Rails templates are compiled and then executed.

 ^ So let's run our tests again.